iepathos/iepathos/README.md

 ## Currently

 - 🚀 Shipping analysis and UX improvements for Debtmap
-- 🔬 Researching: Can we make linters opinionated enough to actually reduce complexity?
+- 🔬 Researching: Functional programming and Rust
 - ✍️ Writing about code analysis, Rust, and functional programming patterns

 ## What I'm Looking For